Last Updated: 2 months ago by BrodNeil

-These are the past lessons that we’ve shared.
+These are the past tips that we’ve shared.
 May they be applicable to your needs:

-- Lesson 1: Identify Your Unique Value Proposition
+- Tip 1: Identify Your Unique Value Proposition

 Every website needs a domain and a web host/server.
 Just as every bookstore needs a business name and a premises (physical space to sell books), your website needs a domain to serve as your business name and a web host/server to store the services, products, and information of your business.